Wuhu Anhui, China Travel Guide

 Discover numerous late-night eateries offering delicious local snacks and supper options for evening enjoyment.

-For the most current and authentic entertainment experiences, inquire with local residents or hotel staff for up-to-date information on local events and popular spots.
+For the most up-to-date and authentic entertainment experiences, ask local residents or hotel staff for up-to-date information on local events and popular spots.

 Wuhu has various chances for shopping, from traditional markets to modern shopping plazas, for keepsakes and local goods.